Learn how to create an inexpensive and more effective gravity-fed soaker hose to capture this great resource, free rain from the sky.

 - Now it’s time to make fast-flowing soaker hoses.
 Drill holes in some old garden hoses and use screw-on caps to plug the ends of the hoses that will not be connected to the barrel.
 (Note: This setup may not have enough water pressure to work with the kind of porous soaker hoses often sold in garden stores.)

 - Next, head to your local hardware store.
-Take a sketch to show them what you want to do (see our illustration in the Image Gallery), and have them help you find everything you need: a bulkhead fitting (about 3 inches in diameter) to let water flow out of a hole you’ll drill into your barrel or tank, plus fittings and a manifold with multiple outlets for attaching hoses to the bulkhead.
+Take a sketch to show them what you want to do (see our illustration), and have them help you find everything you need: a bulkhead fitting (about 3 inches in diameter) to let water flow out of a hole you’ll drill into your barrel or tank, plus fittings and a manifold with multiple outlets for attaching hoses to the bulkhead.

 - Now cut a hole the size of the bulkhead fitting into the side of your barrel.
 (If you have a commercially made rain barrel, it may already have a small hole drilled in it with a spigot.
 Just carve your new hole beside that.)
 Placing the hole near the bottom of the barrel will work best, so that as the barrel fills with water, the pressure will push the water out through the soaker hoses.

 - Once your hole is carved, install the bulkhead fitting.
 Then connect it to the manifold.
 Finally, screw the open ends of your hoses onto the manifold.

 - Place the hoses on whatever area of your garden or lawn you want to water next time it rains.
 If possible, rake a shallow depression into the surface of your garden rows or beds to help hold the rainwater from the hoses, as it’s flowing into your plants’ root zones.

 - If you garden where too much rain is sometimes a problem, include shut-off valves on the hose outlets and a diverter on the downspout, so you can direct water from the downspout out into your yard when the garden would be harmed by excess water.